PedroBarbosa/mutsplice/README.md

 A pipeline to study SpliceAI predictions via sequence perturbations at motif locations.

 This is not a production-ready software, but rather a project developed in the context of a specific chapter of my PhD thesis.
 In particular, I generated datasets to study alternative splicing regulation by individual RNA-binding proteins and used those datasets to run the MutSplice pipeline.
-The datasets [are available](https://doi.org/10.5281/zenodo.11193459) at Zenodo, please consider citing them if they are useful in any way.
+The datasets [are available at Zenodo](https://doi.org/10.5281/zenodo.11193459).

 ### Installation